Some parts of this page may be machine-translated.

 There are two main benefits of using Excel for manual creation.

-Excel allows you to create multiple sheets within a single file, enabling you to separate and create sheets by business content or work processes.
-This is particularly useful when different personnel are responsible for different processes, as all necessary information is consolidated into one sheet per process, making it easy to find information and convenient.
+Since Excel allows you to create multiple sheets within a single file, you can create manuals by separating sheets according to business content or work processes (phases).
+Even if different employees are responsible for each process, having the necessary information consolidated in one sheet makes it convenient for each person in charge to smoothly find the information they need.

-Since Excel is a spreadsheet tool, it allows you to organize information in a tabular format.
-Additionally, there are no restrictions on the area for input, and you can freely add rows and columns, making it possible to organize large amounts of information.
-Of course, you can also use tables in Word, but it is not as user-friendly as Excel.
+Since Excel is a spreadsheet tool, it excels at organizing information in table format.
+Additionally, there are no restrictions on the input area, allowing rows and columns to be freely added, making it possible to organize large amounts of data and items.
+Of course, tables can also be used in Word, but in terms of operability and functionality, Excel is superior.

 3-2.
 Disadvantages of Using Excel for Manual Creation

-Additionally, a significant drawback compared to manuals created with Word is the poor maintainability.
-When adding or removing information, it may be necessary to adjust cells, and automatic creation and updating of the table of contents is not possible, making updates to the manual cumbersome.
-Furthermore, the difficulty in printing can also be considered a disadvantage.
+Also, compared to manuals created with Word, poor maintainability is a major disadvantage.
+When adding or deleting information, cell adjustments are necessary, and automatic creation or updating of the table of contents is not possible, so updating the manual tends to be cumbersome.
+Furthermore, the effort required for print settings can also be considered a disadvantage.

-So far, we have organized the features, advantages, and disadvantages of both Word and Excel.
-Both Word and Excel are commonly used Office tools, and in the sense that anyone can easily create and update manuals, both are good tools.
-So, which one is ultimately more suitable for manual creation?
+Up to this point, we have organized the characteristics, advantages, and disadvantages of both Word and Excel.
+Both Word and Excel are commonly used Office tools, and in the sense that almost anyone can easily create and update manuals, both are useful tools.
+So, which one is ultimately more suitable for the purpose of manual creation?

 4. Which is better for manual creation? - Opinions of manual production experts